nenuadrian/hacker-rpg-php-browser-based-game/README.md

 # Setting up

-You need a webserver (e.g. MAMP/WAMP) able to run PHP (work with 7.3) and an MySQL database (LAMP stack).
+You need a webserver (e.g. MAMP/WAMP) able to run PHP (tested with 7.3) and an MySQL database (LAMP stack).

 1. Import db.sql into a fresh MySQL db.